Our Partnerships

 The Newcastle Knights NRL team wears the special replica hi-vis mining jersey to represent the connection between the club, rugby league fans and our mining communities.

-There are so many current and former players that have worked at our mines including Bill Peden, Steve Simpson, Nathan Ross and Josh King.
-As well as Phoebe Desmond in NRLW in 2022.
-And that bond continues to grow through our partnerships with the Newcastle Knights.
+There are so many current and former players that have worked at our mines including Bill Peden, Steve Simpson, Kurt Gidley, Nathan Ross, Josh King, Phoebe Desmond and so many more.
+And that bond continues to grow through our partnerships with the Newcastle Knights men’s and women’s teams.

 The club has also played in the hi-vis mining jersey in mining communities including Tamworth, Orange, Maitland and Mudgee, as well as community training days in Singleton and Cessnock.
 And the team has proudly worn hi-vis a number of times in Sydney where many people work in mining-related jobs and where the coal from our mines provides the electricity powering homes and businesses across our capital.